inivekin/factor-cell/README.md

 status: building foundations until cell behaviours can start being written/loaded in themselves

 features:
 - dead cells: contain an mitochndria for editting cell genome and viewing cell membrane
 - cell metabolics: so cells can consume and produce other cells by the given function (convert the incells to cellouts)
 - prison cells: so large/nested matrices/objects are collapsible
+- live cells
+    - reference objects that won't be reparsed (and can be expanded for inspection

 TODO-features:
 - cells. interlinked.